minoa-lang/reference/src/illegal-behavior.md

 ### Illegal operations [↵](#floating-point-)

 Illegal floating point operations are operation that produce floating point exceptions.
-These are slightly different to other illegal behavior, as they are actually defined within the [IEEE 754 specification](https://en.wikipedia.org/wiki/IEEE_754).
+These are slightly different to other illegal behavior, as they are actually defined within the [IEEE 754 specification].

 They are caused by operation that result in on of the following things:
 - invalid operation: a mathematically undefined operation, e.g. `sqrt(-1)`